Kwun Tong Maryknoll College: Academic

 Maryknollers are required to have two tests (1st – 8th test day) and two examinations (Mid Year and Final Examination) every year.

 Students have consistently performed well in public examinations.
-In 2002, the first ever student achieving 10 distinctions (10 As), in the Hong Kong Certificate of Education Examination (HKCEE), Li Ki Kwong, was produced.
-Li was then admitted by the Faculty of Medicine at the University of Hong Kong through the Early Admission Scheme and graduated in 2007.
-In 2010, the last year of HKCEE, the college produced another student achieving 10 distinctions who is called Chu Chi Ho.
+In 2002, the first ever student to achieve 10 distinctions (10 As) in the Hong Kong Certificate of Education Examination (HKCEE), Li Ki-kwong, was produced.
+Li was then admitted by the Faculty of Medicine of the University of Hong Kong through the Early Admission Scheme and graduated in 2007.
+In 2010, the final year of the HKCEE, the college produced another student achieving 10 distinctions, Chu Chi-ho.

 Extra-curricular

 The college has eight Academic Groups, 11 Recreational Groups, 2 Religious Groups and 11 Service Groups such as the Community Youth Club, the Junior Police Call, and the Youth Red Cross.
 It provides students with many opportunities to participate in community services through the service clubs or groups.
 Social services undertaken include collecting second-hand clothes, flag-selling activities for charitable purposes and visiting nursing homes.
 And Activity section comprises many clubs which cater for various interest groups.

 In sports, Kwun Tong Maryknoll College has conquered champions in bowling, basketball, cross country, football, trampoline, softball, and swimming competitions.
 Besides, KTMC students also participate in other competitions, such as art, business, computer programming, drama, International Physics Olympiad, mathematics, singing, and the Hong Kong Schools Music and Speech Festival.